On the existence of a solution to a spectral estimation problem \emph{\`a la} Byrnes-Georgiou-Lindquist: Concluding remarks

 \section{Concluding remarks}

-We have shown that the multivariate spectral estimation problem posed in \cite{FPZ-10} admits a solution under a generic prior.
+We have shown that the multivariate spectral estimation problem posed in \cite{FPZ-10} admits a solution under an arbitrary prior matrix density.
 An immediate question is uniqueness of the solution and, more strongly, well-posedness of the problem.
 Following previous work on rational covariance extension \cite{BLGM-95}, we intend to pursue the uniqueness problem in the frame of the global inverse function theorem now attributed to Hadamard.
-The next theorem appears in \cite{Gordon_diffeo-72}; see also \cite[p.~127]{KP_imp_fcn_thm} for a slightly weaker version.
+The next theorem appears in \cite{Gordon_diffeo-72}; see also \cite[p.~127]{KP_imp_fcn_thm}.

 \begin{thm}[Hadamard] Let $M_1$ and $M_2$ be connected, oriented, boundary-less $n$-dimensional manifolds of class $C^1$, and suppose that $M_2$ is simply connected.
 Then a $C^1$ map $f\colon M_1 \to M_2$ is a diffeomorphism if and only if $f$ is proper and the Jacobian determinant of $f$ never vanishes. \end{thm}